kuentodocs/kuentodocs.github.io/weevilresources/kuweevils/kucimberididae.md

 nav_order: 1
 ---

-# Cimberididae and Nemonychidae of the KU Collection
+# Cimberididae of the KU Collection
 {: .no_toc }

 Cimberididae groups deposited in the KU Snow Entomological Collection.